-The Ranford Road Bus Lane Project is part of the Public Transport Authority’s (PTA) bus priority program.
-The project aims to provide relief at significant congestion points within the bus network by constructing additional lanes for the sole use of the PTA bus service during peak traffic hours.
+The Ranford Road Bus Lane Project was part of the Public Transport Authority’s (PTA) Bus Priority Program.
+The program aims to provide relief at significant congestion points within the bus network by constructing additional lanes for the sole use of the PTA bus service during peak traffic hours.

 Civcon worked closely with the City of Canning and the PTA to combine the objectives of the City’s Integrated Transport Strategy and PTA’s Bus Priority Program within each Stage.
 Strong community and stakeholder engagement, as well as safe, efficient traffic management, contributed to the success of these projects.